A Guided Meditation Script To Help Ease Your Anxiety

 Anxiety can be mild or severe, temporary or chronic.
 When chronic, it can become disabling.

 Anxiety meditation practice can be used to work with anxiety disorders.
 It is a meditation technique that can help to calm the mind and body, and to focus on the present moment.
 Anxiety meditation technique can be practiced for a few minutes each day, or for longer periods of time if needed.
-Also you can give this 10-minute guided meditation for anxiety a try.

 ✅ Mindfulness Meditation Script For Anxiety Relief